SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/LogsManagement/Cloudwatch/md-docs/LinuxARM64/cloudwatch-linuxarm64-configureReceiver.md

 Here are two sample configurations:

+&nbsp;

-- This configuration below will do autodiscovery and collect 100 log groups starting with prefix application.
+This configuration below will do autodiscovery and collect 100 log groups starting with prefix application.

 ```bash